Tang Standing Horse figure, Canberra: Performativity of Tang tomb figurines

 Earthenware figurine of a horse not glazed with Sancai - typically for someone wealthy but not an aristocrat or high-ranking official.

 Sancai-glazed figurine of a civil official from the Tang dynasty.

 Tomb figurines in the Tang dynasty were made to be visually compelling and it is especially obvious when they are seen in an entire set, or when compared with figurines of other dynasties.
 The intricate details of each figurine's craftsmanship imbue them with a great sense of physical presence and identity.
 Their personalised facial expressions and postures distinguish each figurine in an imaginable time and space.

 This great emphasis on the performativity of tomb figurines could be related to the competitive Tang culture of publicly displaying one's wealth and power.
 The social classes of Tang society were mobile.
 This means that people in the different social classes could improve its status through hard work and move to an upper class.
 This created a competitive society, where people often showed off their wealth and power.
 Members of prominent families or high-ranking officials often paraded through streets in the public, with troops of servants mounted on beautiful horses.
 This culture of public display takes place even during funerals.
 After the funerary ceremonies at home are complete, there would be a funeral procession to transport the deceased from home to gravesite.

 A Tang dynasty plate glazed in Sancai.

 The funeral procession is a highly elaborate, visible and competitive public spectacle, designed to impress the public with altars, canopies, flowers, paper figurines, burnt offerings and most importantly, with the display of impressive tomb figurines.
 The competitive nature of funeral processions got so out of hand, that the emperor had to issue imperial edicts to regulate the quantity and size of tomb figurines, according to the deceased's social status.
-Tomb artefacts were meant to glorify its deceased master and the master's living family.
+Tomb artefacts were meant to glorify its deceased master and the master's living family, and to provide a luxurious lifestyle in the afterlife.

 Tomb figurines of the Tang dynasty were characterized by its wide variety, high quality, energy, performance and lifelikeness.
 The tomb figurines of Tang China were unprecedented – never before in Chinese history were the figurines endowed with such qualities.
 The pursuit of more and more vibrant colours led to the invention of the tri-colour glazing technique, or Sancai glaze, to further enhance the visual appearance of the figurines.
 This great emphasis on performance burial and extravagant tomb figurines in Tang China, is consistent with Tang China's opulent culture, media and arts.
-This tomb figurine of a horse, was expected to represent not only itself, but also expected to serve and perform a social and cultural role for the Tang dynasty.

 Provenance

-This sculpture currently resides in the Asian Gallery collections of the National Gallery of Australia.
+This sculpture is now in the Asian Gallery collections of the National Gallery of Australia.
 It was a gift to the gallery in 1995 by Dr. Tsui Tsin-tong from Hong Kong, through the National Gallery of Australia Foundation.